By EuroClioPublished On: November 15, 20182.1 min readViews: 2730

 The past is often a source of conflicting interpretations rather than easy consensus.
 Still, historical identity is central to relations between states and people in the here and now.
 In our diverse European society, we cannot escape history when seeking to understand the present in our search for a common future.

-Understanding European history, like other histories, involves a continuous process of construction and deconstruction, writing and rewriting.
-At the same time, as the history of the European continent is marked by constant movement of cultures and populations, diving into it might well offer insights into how people in Europe interacted and lived together in the past.
+Understanding European history, like other histories, involves a continuous process of construction and deconstruction, writing, and rewriting.
+At the same time, as the history of the European continent is marked by the constant movement of cultures and populations, diving into it might well offer insights into how people in Europe interacted and lived together in the past.

+We believe that opening up a space to engage with the dissonant and often conflictual nature of European history is the first step in discovering common positions or overcoming divisions while acknowledging existing differences.
 European histories are often seen as dividing the continent.
 With this project, a call for innovative ideas and projects should contribute to the understanding of young people regarding the complexity and multiplicity of European histories, and therefore better understand the continent itself.

-- Enable individuals and organisations to draft and realize their own ideas on innovative ways to deal with the teaching of European history.
+Enable individuals and organisations to draft and realize their own ideas on innovative ways to deal with the teaching of European history.

 Disseminate innovative resources that help young people to understand the complexity and multiplicity of European history.